-Where non-web softwarethe software provides a user interfaceuser interface it shall, by using the services as described in clause 11.5.2.311.5.2.3, make the text contents, text attributescontent, and the boundary of text programmatically determinablerendered to the screen programmatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and renders text to a screen, the software shall, by using the services as described in clause 11.5.2.3, make the text contents, text attributes used or available for user generated content, and the boundary of text programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note 1: See clause 5 for requirements on functionality that is closed.

+Note 2: Depending on the software, the attributes of text may include but are not limited to different visual features, such as size and colour, and style aspects such as boldness and underlining.

 11.5.2.11 List of available actions

-Where non-web softwareuser interfacethe software provides a user interface it shall, by using the services as described in clause 11.5.2.311.5.2.3, make a list of available actions that can be executed on a user interface elementuser interface element, programmatically determinableprogrammatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, make a list of available actions that can be executed on a user interface element, programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.12 Execution of available actions

-Where permitted by security requirements, softwarenon-web software that provides a user interfaceuser interface shall, by using the services as described in clause 11.5.2.311.5.2.3, allow the programmatic execution of the actions exposed according to clause 11.5.2.1111.5.2.11 by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements that have actions that can be executed by the user, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, allow the programmatic execution of the actions exposed according to clause 11.5.2.11 by assistive technologies where permitted by security requirements for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note 1: See clause 5 for requirements on functionality that is closed.

-NOTE 1: In some cases the security requirements imposed on a software product may forbid external software from interfering with the ICT product.
+Note 2: In some cases the security requirements imposed on a non-web software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
 Examples of systems under strict security requirements are systems dealing with intelligence activities, cryptologic activities related to national security, command and control of military forces.

-NOTE 2: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.
+Note 3: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.

 11.5.2.13 Tracking of focus and selection attributes

-Where non-web softwaresoftware provides a user interfaceuser interface it shall, by using the services as described in clause 11.5.2.311.5.2.3, make information and mechanisms necessary to track focus, text insertion point, and selection attributes of user interface elements programmatically determinableuser interface elements programmatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, make information and mechanisms necessary to track focus, text insertion point, and selection attributes of user interface elements programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.14 Modification of focus and selection attributes